andreas-schroeder/scalatron/README.md

-Scalatron - Learn Scala With Friends
+Scalatron - Hack The Tower London Edition
 =========

 This is the source code for Scalatron, a multi-player programming game in which coders pit bot programs